developedbyluke/tech257-devops-notes/README.md

 -   Run `terraform plan` to see what resources will be created.
 -   Run `terraform apply` to create the resources.
 -   Run `terraform destroy` to remove the resources.

+### Pull and Push Configuration Management

+Pull and push configuration management are two different approaches to managing and applying configuration changes.

+#### Pull Configuration Management

+In the pull approach, the managed nodes (e.g., servers or instances) periodically check for updates or changes from a central configuration management server.
+The nodes actively pull the latest configuration from the server and apply the changes locally.